Terms and Conditions

 Academic Credits

-Balkan Heritage Field School (BHFS) provides to all students the opportunity to obtain by request and additional fee, credit hours awarded by New Bulgarian University, Bulgaria, Institute for Field Research and Connecticut College (USA) or Queen's University, Canada, for their participation in the BHFS projects/courses.
+Balkan Heritage Field School (BHFS) provides to all students the opportunity to obtain by request and additional fee, credit hours awarded by New Bulgarian University (Bulgaria), Connecticut College through Institute for Field Research (USA) or Culver-Stockton College through Anthropocene Research Center (USA) for their participation in the BHFS projects/courses.

 For more details please, refer to the Academic Credits Section of this web-site.